Federal Grants for Graduate Students

 TEACH Grant Program

-The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides federal grants of up to $3712 per year, for a maximum of $14,848.
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides federal grants of up to $3,964 per year, for a maximum of $15,856, if first disbursed on or after October 1, 2015 and before October 1, 2016.
 In exchange for receiving a TEACH Grant, you must agree to serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students.
 As a recipient of a TEACH Grant, you must teach for at least four academic years within eight calendar years of completing the program of study for which you received a TEACH Grant.

 IMPORTANT: If you fail to complete this service obligation, all amounts of TEACH Grants that you received will be converted to a Federal Direct Unsubsidized Stafford Loan.
 You must then repay this loan to the U.S. Department of Education.
 You will be charged interest from the date the grant was disbursed and will need to pay back interest as well as accruing interest the rest of your repayment period.